utkarshpophli/gemma-finetuning-keras-lora/README.md

-# 🧠 Gemma's Glow-Up: Fine-tuning with LoRA Magic ✨
+# 🧠 Gemma's Fine-tuning with LoRA and Keras ✨

 Welcome to the coolest corner of the AI universe! 🌟 This project isn't just about fine-tuning a language model; it's about giving Gemma a fabulous makeover using the power of Low-Rank Adaptation (LoRA).
 Get ready to witness a transformation that would make any AI fashionista proud!